-1.6 When academic misconduct is identified within formative assessment (which takes place in-year as part of the learning process and does not count towards academic credit) it will not be taken forward to a formal misconduct investigation.
-It will instead, be addressed through academic feedback and may lead to more developmental engagement to ensure that the student is able to maintain academic integrity at summative assessments.
+- For postgraduate research (PGR) students, the policy applies to all summative and credit-bearing PGR assessments including the thesis.
+All other work submitted by PGR students, which may include milestone reports, annual reviews and draft thesis chapters, is subject to the University policies on research ethics and governance. - 1.6 When academic misconduct is identified within formative assessment (which takes place in-year as part of the learning process and does not count towards academic credit) it will not be taken forward to a formal misconduct investigation.
+It will instead, be addressed through academic feedback and may lead to more developmental engagement to ensure that the student is able to maintain academic integrity at summative assessments. - 1.7 Where a PSRB has particular procedures and penalties for academic misconduct, Manchester Metropolitan University policy, procedures and penalties will take precedence.

-1.7 Professional, Statutory or Regulatory Bodies (PSRBs)

-Where a PSRB has particular procedures and penalties for academic misconduct, Manchester Metropolitan University policy, procedures and penalties will take precedence.
 The only exceptions to this are when variance has been approved by one of the University's committees, for example Academic Board.
 In these cases, the PSRB procedures and penalties should be communicated clearly to students and fully documented in the Programme Specification.

-2. Common Forms of Academic Misconduct
+Common Forms of Academic Misconduct